dustinfast/aeye_typer/README.md

 "Symbol" mode (e.g. 'if', 'else') versus "Key" mode (e.g. 'i', 'f', 'e', 'l', 's', 'e')

+Also capture voice, because speaking as you type a) involves more neurons, and b) NLP may be useful to use if brain scan not good enough

 ## TODO

 Mouse clicks not registered by vscode